axone-protocol/docs/docs/whitepaper/ds-business-models.md

 ## Introducing: business model templates

 Different data sharing business models can be implemented using generic templates proposed by OKP4.
-These generic templates are fully parameterisable according to users needs such as : depth of (non)operating workflow of services considered for rewarding data providers, the importance of datasets for new data creation, the pricing algorithms of the data marketplaces, etc.
+These generic templates are fully parameterisable according to users needs such as: depth of (non)operating workflow of services considered for rewarding data providers, the importance of datasets for new data creation, the pricing algorithms of the data marketplaces, etc.

 ## Generic templates description